gkweston/CSCE438-MachineProblems/MP_3/README.md

     * All server/client IDs are assigned on execution (no uuidgen)
     * Change tsc -> tsn_client
     * Change tsd -> tsn_server

+For member and helper functions
+        CamelCase is used when a function issues an RPC (immediately, or downstream) snake_case is used otherwise
 ```